NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/DNA-Storage.page.md

 Marking of Task as completed

-### 1. Requester contacts the lab to confirm material avaialble and can be used for new test
+### 1. Requester contacts the lab to confirm material available and can be used for new test

 Outside Genomic Order Management Comms